Diving the forgotten islands by liveaboard

-I hope you enjoyed this article about diving the forgotten islands liveaboard
+I hope you enjoyed this article about scuba diving the forgotten islands liveaboard

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkelling.
 Please use the comments section below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof go-pro’s!

 If this article hasn’t answered all of your questions.
 If you have more questions either about snorkelling or scuba diving (or specifically about diving the forgotten islands liveaboard), please comment below with your questions.